6 takeaways from an election night that's not over yet

 And that appears to have turned out to be the case.
 Abortion popped as an issue in places like Pennsylvania and was slightly higher overall than had been seen in polling leading into Election Day.

-And a more concrete data point: there were four abortion-related measures on ballots in four states – and in all four, they are all in the pro-abortion rights direction.
+And a more concrete data point: There were four abortion-related measures on ballots in four states – and in all four they are in moving in the direction of support for abortion rights.
 Vermont, Michigan and California all approved legislation that adds the right to an abortion to their state constitutions.
 In Kentucky, a measure that would have amended its state constitution to say there was no right to an abortion was losing by 7 points.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.